renaming an actor does not persist in saved kar files

 This is a synopsis of an issue reported by Chris Weed on kepler-users.

-#1 Updated by David Welker almost 9 years ago
+#1 Updated by David Welker about 9 years ago

 I have looked into this a little bit now, and have found that if you change the "Title" in addition to Name, then the name change works, fixing both problems 6a and 6b noted below.